 Also of interest is that Charleston has more people living here who work in computers and math than 95% of the places in the US.

-Charleston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Charleston is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Charleston in 2010 was $34,102, which is wealthy relative to South Carolina and the nation.
 This equates to an annual income of $136,408 for a family of four.
 However, Charleston contains both very wealthy and poor people as well.